mklabs/ue-xelu-icons/readme.md

 The icons used to draw Glyphs/Icons are coming from [Xelu's Controllers & Keyboard Prompts](https://thoseawesomeguys.com/prompts/).

 Huge thanks to Nicolae Berbece and ["Those Awesome Guys"](https://thoseawesomeguys.com/) for releasing this pack in the public domain under Creative Commons 0 (CC0).

+## License

+Icon textures made by Nicolae remain under Creative Commons 0 (CC0).

+All other code surrounding it related to making it available as an Unreal Engine plugin is MIT licensed.